Shamshuu/Payment-Gateway-with-Multi-Method-Processing-and-Hosted-Checkout/README.md

 ### Step 1: Login or Register

-### Step 2: Once logged in, copy your Key ID and Key Secret from the home screen.
+#### Once logged in, copy your Key ID and Key Secret from the home screen.

 ### Step 2: Create Order